 Chaeli is an internationally recognised ability activist having been awarded the International Children’s Peace Prize in 2011, the Medal for Social Activism from the Nobel Peace Laureates in 2012 and in 2013 she accepted the World of Children Youth Award in New York.

 On 3 September 2015 Chaeli became the first female quadriplegic to summit Mt Kilimanjaro.
-She also competes in wheelchair dancing on the international stage, is the first wheelchair athlete in 95 years to finish the iconic 89km Comrades Marathon and has completed 4 Cape Town Cycle tours.
+She also competes in wheelchair dancing on the international stage, is the first adaptive (assisted wheelchair) athlete in 95 years to finish the iconic 89km Comrades Marathon (2016) and get her back-to-back medal (2017).
+Chaeli has also completed 4 Cape Town Cycle tours.